 Inflammatory lesions in acne

-Inflammatory lesions in acne (pimples or zits) include small red bumps (papules), pustules, large red bumps (nodules) and cysts (these are fluctuant nodules).
-They are often painful.
+Inflammatory lesions in acne include small red bumps (papules), pustules, large red bumps (nodules) and pseudocysts (these are fluctuant nodules).
+Inflammatory acne lesions are often painful.

 More images of acne ...

-They usually result from rupture of the wall of the closed comedone but may arise from normal-appearing skin.
+An inflamed lesion usually follows rupture of the wall of a closed comedo.
+It may also arise from normal-appearing skin.

-- Irritation by lipids Free fatty acids and sebum penetrate the dermis after the duct has ruptured
+- Free fatty acids and sebum, which penetrate the dermis after the duct has ruptured and must be removed

-- Hypersensitivity to P. acnes Hypersensitivity (allergy) to P. acnes is thought to be the cause of the severe skin condition, acne fulminans.
+- Hypersensitivity or excessive immune reaction to P. acnes, the presumptive cause of the most severe form of acne, acne fulminans.